 - Jugaba con mis amigos (imperfect). → I used to play with my friends/I would play with my friends/I was playing with my friends.

-Preterite tense informs about the beginning and the end of a past action, although it is not always clearly mentioned.
+Preterite tense has a definite beginning and the end of a past action, although it is not always clearly mentioned.
 However, imperfect describes past actions without a clear beginning or end.

 - Ana trabajó de las 8:00 de la mañana hasta las 5:00 de la tarde en la fábrica (preterite). → Ana worked from 8:00am to 5:00pm at the factory.